And then....She left me for another man.

 I was born in Bakersfield California and abandoned by my parents in Seattle, Washington.
 After living in the foster care system for some years, I was eventually adopted.

 I’ve lived in Idaho, Washington, California, Virginia, and now make my home in Texas.
-My wife, Lora and I have four grown children of whom we are justifiably proud, not because we were such good parents, but because God is good.
+I have four grown children of whom I am justifiably proud, not because we were such good parents, but because God is good.

 I’ve written several books of Historical Fiction/Westerns and an illustrated book on the training of horses, in addition to authoring and/or contributing to numerous technical manuals and articles in various publications and periodicals.

 As a horse trainer and clinician (I trained performance horses for twenty five years), I had occasion to travel extensively and I’ve been blessed to work with a variety of horses and people in amazing circumstances and locations.
 I’ve herded cattle in Texas, chased kangaroos on horseback through the Australian Outback, guided pack-trips into the high Sierras and the Colorado Rockies, conditioned and trained thoroughbred race horses, galloped a warmblood on the bank of a canal that was surveyed by George Washington, and spent uncounted, delightful hours breaking bread with unique characters in diverse parts of the world.

 At one (brief) point I was one of the 3% of fine visual artists who earned their entire income from sales of their art.
 I’m a painter and sculptor.
 Most years, my family was subjected to living with a guy who was part of the 97% of starving artists, or those who have to earn their income in some other way.
 I'm a member of American Christian Fiction Writers and Western Writers of America.

 Under the name Daniel Roland Banks I write contemporary Thrillers.
 In 2013, after 40+ years of searching, I found and got reacquainted with my half-brother and a host of relatives from my mother’s side of the family.
 I can’t sing or dance, but I’d like to think I’m considered an accomplished horseman, an engaging public speaker and an excellent judge of single malt Scotch.